exoplatform/platform-public-distributions/plf-tomcat-resources/src/main/resources/README.txt

 When eXo Platform server is already started and you would like to install acme extension, you need to follow the steps below:
 * Stop eXo Platform server
 * Install acme extension with the extension script
-* Set the variable "acme.portalConfig.metadata.override" as true while deploying acme extension.
+* Set the variable "acme.portalConfig.metadata.override" as true.
 This can be done by one of the two ways:
 ** Use configuration.properties:
   In this file, you uncomment the line of this parameter ** Use customization configuration script: